Variational Theory and Domain Decomposition for Nonlocal Problems: Introduction

-To the best of authors' knowledge, this paper represents the first work on domain decomposition methods for nonlocal models.
+To the best of authors' knowledge, this article represents the first work on domain decomposition methods for nonlocal models.
 Our aim is to generalize iterative substructuring methods to a nonlocal setting and characterize the impact of nonlocality upon the scalability of these methods.
 To begin our analysis, we first develop a weak form for \eqref{eq:1DomainPDstrong} in \S\ref{sec:WeakForm}.
 The main theoretical construction for conditioning is in \S\ref{sec:condNumberTheory}.
 We establish spectral equivalences to bound the condition numbers of the stiffness and Schur complement matrices.
 For that, we prove a nonlocal Poincar\'{e} inequality for the lower bound and a dimension dependent estimate for the upper bound.
-We also reveal a striking difference between the local and nonlocal problems.
-Namely, \emph{the condition number of the discrete nonlocal operator is mesh size independent}.
-Moreover, unlike the local case, we show that the condition number varies with the spatial dimension.
-In \S\ref{sec:DDPD} we formulate two-domain strong and weak forms of \eqref{eq:1DomainPDstrong}, giving particular attention to the nonlocal transmission conditions.
-We then prove equivalence of the one-domain and two-domain strong forms, and also equivalence of the one-domain and two-domain weak forms.
-Another remarkable result is that this equivalence of strong and weak forms can be achieved while allowing $\bdu$ to be less regular than is required to demonstrate equivalence of two- and one-domain problems for the (local) Laplacian.
-In \S\ref{sec:NonlocalSubstructure}, we first define an \emph{energy minimizing extension}, a nonlocal analog of harmonic extension in the local case, to study the conditioning of the Schur complement in the nonlocal setting.
+This leads to the novel result that \emph{the condition number of the discrete nonlocal operator can be bounded independently of the mesh size}.
+In \S\ref{sec:DDPD}, we construct a suitable nonlocal domain decomposition framework with special attention to transmission conditions.
+Then, we prove the equivalence of the boundary value problems corresponding to the single domain and the two-domain decomposition.
+In \S\ref{sec:NonlocalSubstructure}, we first define a \emph{discrete energy minimizing extension}, a nonlocal analog of discrete harmonic extension in the local case, to study the conditioning of the Schur complement in the nonlocal setting.
 We discretize our two-domain weak form to arrive at a \emph{nonlocal Schur complement}.
 We perform numerical studies to validate our theoretical results.
 Finally in \S\ref{sec:conclusions}, we draw conclusions about conditioning and suggest future research directions for nonlocal domain decomposition methods.

-\section{Interpretations of the Operator \boldmath $\mathcal{L}$}
+\section{Interpretations of the Operator $\mathcal{L}$}

 The operator $\mathcal{L}$ appears in many different application areas, from evolution equations for species population densities \cite{Carrillo:2005:PopulationModels} to image processing \cite{Gilboa:2008:NonlocalImage}.
 We review two specific contexts in which the operator $\mathcal{L}$ of \eqref{eq:1DomainPDstrong} is utilized, paying special attention to associated assumptions these interpretations place upon $\bdC$ in $\mathcal{L}$.
 In all cases, we find $\bdC$ to have local support about $\bdx$, meaning that we must prescribe Dirichlet boundary conditions only for